lanbufan/Upload-or-Publish/README.md

 ## Methodology

-* for more details on the methodology used to generate preprints' publication status, please see [my medRxiv preprint paper here](https://www.medrxiv.org/content/10.1101/2020.09.04.20188771v1).
+* For more details on the methodology used to generate preprints' publication status, please see [my medRxiv preprint paper here](https://www.medrxiv.org/content/10.1101/2020.09.04.20188771v1).

-## TO-DO

-1.
-2.

 ## Context